 - See the Wavefront for Spring Boot FAQs.

-- You cannot save changes that you make to the preconfigured Spring Boot Inventory and Wavefront Service Dashboards.
-If you want custom dashboards, clone and edit it the Wavefront dashboard.
+- You cannot save changes that you make to the preconfigured Spring Boot Inventory and Wavefront for Spring Boot Service Dashboards.
+If you want custom dashboards, you must clone and edit the dashboard.
 For details, see Create and Customize Dashboards.

-- Wavefront customers or trial users can create smart alerts that dynamically filter noise and find true anomalies.
+- Customers can create smart alerts that dynamically filter noise and find true anomalies.
 For details, see Alerts.